Helicopter (CLC song): Background and release

 On August 13, 2020, it was reported that the group will return in early September, almost a year after since "Devil" was released in September 2019.
 It was also revealed that the music video for the song was already filmed.
 On August 26, in a TV appearance on Weekly Idol, the group performed a snippet from the song.

 Commercial performance

-On September 4, it was reported that the song topped the iTunes Top Songs chart in 10 regions, including New Zealand, Mongolia, Bahrain, Bolivia, Brazil, Saudi Arabia, Slovenia, Estonia, Chile, and Cambodia, and placed fourth on the Worldwide Chart.
-Six days later, the song topped the chart in the eleventh region, Hong Kong.

 On September 10, it was reported that the group sold 12,834 physical copies in its first week—a figure over 3.5 times higher than CLC's previous first-week sales record of 3,574 (set by their EP No.1, which they released in January 2019).

 The song failed to enter the Gaon Digital Chart, but debuted at number 116 on the Gaon Download Chart, for the week ending September 5, 2020.
-The song debuted at number 4 on the Worldwide iTunes Song Chart alongside commercial hits such as “Dynamite” by BTS, “Blinding Lights” by The Weeknd, “WAP" by Cardi B, and “Ice Cream” by Blackpink.

 The song peaked at number 6 on the US World Digital Song Sales, for the week ending September 12, becoming their sixth Top 10 single on the chart and third Top 10 in 2020, after "Me" and "Devil".
 It also peaked at number 87 on the K-pop Hot 100 for the week ending September 26, their first entry on the chart.